 This error can occur during AWS S3 storage account setup as well.

-The security credentials (secret and/or access keys) of your AWS IAM user have either expired, were made inactive in the AWS management console, or set up incorrectly during the storage account setup.
+The security credentials (secret and/or access keys) of your AWS IAM user have either expired, were made inactive in the AWS management console, or were set up incorrectly during the storage account setup.

 In order to resolve the issue consider the following: